beauty-framework/example-grpc/README.md

 Since the framework is still raw, repositories with raw queries are used instead of the ORM module, and a custom command is used instead of migrations.
 However, all missing modules will be added in the future.

+More docs about gRPC package in this repo [beauty-framework/grpc](https://github.com/beauty-framework/grpc)

 ---

 ## 📦 Installation